 Othello Crossword Puzzle

-Othello Crossword Puzzle Free and Printable
+Othello Crossword Puzzle Printable

-“Othello” is a tragedy written by William Shakespeare in the early 17th century.
+Othello Crossword Puzzle“Othello” is a tragedy written by William Shakespeare in the early 17th century.
 The play revolves around the central character, Othello, a Moorish general in the Venetian army.
 Here is a summary of the key elements of the play:

 1. Setting: The play is primarily set in Venice and Cyprus during the 16th century.